 We will try to comply with your request(s) as soon as reasonably practicable.
 Please note that if you opt out of receiving marketing-related emails, text messages, or paper communications from us, we may still send you important administrative messages, from which you cannot opt-out.

 15. Other websites

-OSF’s Data Governance Group is responsible for monitoring compliance with relevant legislation in relation to personal information.
-You can contact the Data Governance Group if you have any questions about this privacy notice or our treatment of your personal information:
+OSF’s Office of the General Counsel is responsible for monitoring compliance with relevant legislation in relation to personal information.
+You can contact the Office of the General Counsel if you have any questions about this privacy or our treatment of your personal information:

 Post: Office of the General Counsel, Open Society Foundations, 224 West 57 St, New York, NY 10019